Skip to main content

 Pro range hoods are designed to ventilate professional ranges with larger blowers and higher CFM levels.

-If you are placing a hood above a professional range, your range will need to be between 30–36-inches from the hood.
+If you're placing a stainless-steel hood above a professional range, it should be installed between 30 and 36 inches from the cooking surface.

 Ceiling Blowers